Evolution of Browser Games: Flash to HTML5 Timeline

 Simple puzzles using basic scripting

-These weren’t blockbuster hits — but they planted the seed for what was coming: the Flash revolution.
+These weren’t exactly blockbuster hits — but from them would come the seed of what was to be: the Flash revolution.

 Flash Gave Developers Superpowers